j3xugit/RaptorX-3DModeling/README.md

 3. Accurate De Novo Prediction of Protein Contact Map by Ultra-Deep Learning Model.
 PLoS CB, Jan 2017

 4. Folding Membrane Proteins by Deep Transfer Learning.
 Cell Systems, September 2017.

+## setup and export of environment variables ##

+1) ModelingHome: This is where the whole package is installed, e.g., $HOME/RaptorX-3DModeling.
+Please add ModelingHome to the environmental variable PYTHONPATH.

+2) DistFeatureHome=$ModelingHome/BuildFeatures/ for generating MSAs and input features.

+3) DL4PropertyPredHome=$ModelingHome/DL4PropertyPrediction/ for predicting local structure properties such as Phi/Psi angles.

+4) DL4DistancePredHome=$ModelingHome/DL4DistancePrediction4/ for contact/distance/orientation prediction.

+5) DistanceFoldingHome=$ModelingHome/Folding/ for building 3D models

+6) Make sure that the setup in $ModelingHome/raptorx-external.sh is correct and then add ". $ModelingHome/raptorx-external.sh " to the .bashrc file in your own Linux account to set enviromental variables related to MSA generation.

+Supposing that the RaptorX-3DModeling package is located at $HOME/RaptorX-3DModeling/, below is an example configuration that can be pasted to the .bashrc file (when your account is using the bash shell).

+export ModelingHome=$HOME/RaptorX-3DModeling/

+. $ModelingHome/raptorx-external.sh

+export DistFeatureHome=$ModelingHome/BuildFeatures/

+export DL4DistancePredHome=$ModelingHome/DL4DistancePrediction4/

+export DL4PropertyPredHome=$ModelingHome/DL4PropertyPrediction/

+export DistanceFoldingHome=$ModelingHome/Folding/

+export PYTHONPATH=$ModelingHome:$PYTHONPATH

+export PATH=$ModelingHome/bin:$PATH

+export CUDA_ROOT=/usr/local/cuda/

+If you are using csh shell, you may add a similar setting to the file .cshrc in your home directory.

 ## Detailed Usage